sayedtalha124/Notepad-MVVM-App/README.md

-This is a Notepad app build with Android Best Practice Like Data Binding + MVVM + Room database
+This is a Notepad app build with Android Best Practice Like Kotlin Coroutines + Data Binding + MVVM + Room database